Expert view: the latest procurement trends in your region

 Our first stage service offering includes training and development for C-suite executives, local content managers and procurement professionals.
 This can be followed up by simple baselining and local content analysis to help companies identify the opportunities and set future long-term goals.

 To find out more, please contact David.

-Discussions are moving beyond mere contract delivery to greater collaboration with suppliers, enabling organisations and suppliers to generate value through the exchange of innovative ideas and suggested improvements to the supply chain.
+Discussions are moving beyond mere contract delivery to greater collaboration with suppliers, enabling organizations and suppliers to generate value through the exchange of innovative ideas and suggested improvements to the supply chain.

 Jesper Schade, Vice President